rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 We'll need a crater run to look at how widespread this pattern is in existing code.

+Should we flag these definitions in anonymous `const` items as well, or would that produce unwanted warnings?

 # Future possibilities
 [future-possibilities]: #future-possibilities